SupaaSchnitzel/OntMetaDatabase/README.md

 ## :dart: About ##

- A Ontology Metadata Database based on PostgreSQl and a REST-API that connects to it written in Python
+ A Ontology Metadata Database based on PostgreSQL and a REST-API that connects to it written in Python

 ## :sparkles: Features ##